nicklockwood/ShapeScript/docs/1.5.10/ios/bounds.md

 ## Mesh Bounds

 Paths and meshes both expose a `bounds` property that represents a bounding box around the shape.
-From this you can get the exact size and position needs to place a box around the star:
+From this you can get the exact size and position needed to place a box around the star:

 ```swift
 define star {